Alonso-del-Arte/chess/doc/Variants.md

 First side to put the other in check thrice wins the game.
 Or you can win with a regular checkmate before giving three checks.

-In this variant, moves that would be rather reckless in regular chess can sometimes be the ticket to winning.
+In this variant, moves that would be very stupid in regular chess can sometimes be the ticket to winning.
 Consider this game:

 1. e4 e5
 2. Nf3 Nc6